alewerner/blkchn/README.md

 To test code:
 1. Open a command prompt or shell terminal after install node.js.
 2. Enter a node session, also known as REPL (Read-Evaluate-Print-Loop).
-3. If you are running for the second time, go to the folder you are running this example and delete the folder - chaindata
+3. If you are running for the second time, go to the folder that you are running this example and delete the folder - chaindata
 ```
 node
 ```
-3. Copy and paste your code into your node session
+4. Copy and paste your code into your node session
-4. Instantiate blockchain with blockchain variable
+5. Instantiate blockchain with blockchain variable
 ```
 let blockchain = new Blockchain();
 ```
-5. Generate 10 blocks using a for loop
+6. Generate 10 blocks using a for loop
 ```
 (function theLoop (i)
   {setTimeout(function () {